 2. Better Resource Management

-Sustainability isn’t just a buzzword—it’s a necessity.
+Sustainability isn’t just a buzzword — it’s a necessity.
 Greenhouse operations are reducing water consumption and chemical usage while turning to localized suppliers to cut carbon footprints.
-New technologies, such as durable poly materials and energy-efficient solutions, are also making a difference.
+New technologies, such as durable poly materials and energy-efficient solutions, are making a real difference.

 Steps toward sustainability:

-- Renewable energy adoption: While growers are eager to move away from fossil fuels, integrating new energy sources (solar, wind, electric heat pumps) remains costly.
+- Renewable energy adoption: While growers are eager to move away from fossil fuels, integrating new energy sources (solar, wind, electric heat pumps) remains costly but increasingly viable.

 - Heat recovery systems: Capturing and redistributing heat cuts energy costs and emissions.
 Some operations, like VegPro International, have already implemented AI-driven thermal battery systems for climate management.